syncfusion-content/maui-docs/MAUI/Scheduler/cell-selection.md

 ## Template

-The scheduler allows you to use the custom view as a selection view by using the `Template` property in the `CellSelectionView`.
+The scheduler allows you to use the custom view as a selection view by using the [Template](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerCellSelectionView.html#Syncfusion_Maui_Scheduler_SchedulerCellSelectionView_Template) property in the [Cellselectionview](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerCellSelectionView.html).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3" %}